-- White core cardstock does not yield the same cutting quality as solid color core cardstocks.
-You may wish to reserve those for embossing or other paper crafting needs. - Some cardstock brands or types simply do not cut well.
+- White core cardstock does not yield the same cutting quality as solid color core cardstocks. - Some cardstock brands or types simply do not cut well.
 Use those for something else besides cutting intricate shapes.
 Other cardstock, such as Bazzill Smoothies, Worldwin Cutmates, Colormates, and Michael's Recollections, cut beautifully. - If a textured cardstock cuts poorly, try flipping it over and placing the textured side face down.
 Remember to mirror the shapes before cutting, as needed (e.g. text). - If your cardstock has been exposed to humidity, then dry the cardstock for about 15 30 minutes in an oven that has been preheated to ~100 150 F, but then turned off before placing the cardstock inside. - With each brand of cardstock, record the settings that worked well so that next time, you'll have a good starting point for your test cut.